-Promotes the integration of nature-based solutions and green/blue infrastructure in all new developments.
+6. Economy, Enterprise and Enterprise Promotes the integration of nature-based solutions and green/blue infrastructure in all new developments.
 Supports the protection of sites of ecological importance, the protection of wildlife corridors and stepping stones and the restoration of biodiversity through green design features in the city.
-6. Economy, Enterprise Supports the transition to a low carbon economy. and Enterprise Supports the transition to a low canbon economy.
+Supports the transition to a low carbon economy.
 Supports new employment which is aligned with climate action and the circular economy.
 Supports the integration of employment, housing and sustainable transport modes.
 Facilitate the development of vibrant District, Neighbourhood and Local Centres with range of retail, community and leisure services to reduce travel demand and support '15 minute neighbourhood (city) concept'.
 Supports innovation in the workplace through digitisation, remote & flexible work practices and support hub working.
-7. Community and Ensures that the design of all educational establishments incorporate Culture facilities for sustainable transport measures and public transport.
+7. Community and Culture Ensures that the design of all educational establishments incorporate facilities for sustainable transport measures and public transport.
 Ensures that community facilities and services are delivered in tandem with new developments.
-8. Built Heritage, Promotes sustainable building design, best conservation practice and Placemaking and the appropriate maintenance, adaption and reuse of historic Urban Design buildings.
+8. Built Heritage, Placemaking and Urban Design Promotes sustainable building design, best conservation practice and the appropriate maintenance, adaption and reuse of historic buildings.
 Supports the delivery of high-quality urban design, place making and public realm that is resilient to the climate change.
 Encourages innovation in architecture to promote energy efficiency and green design and deliver high quality urban design that is resilient to the potential impacts of climate change.
 Promotes nature-based Sustainable Urban Drainage Systems (SUDS) solutions in the public realm to enhance biodiversity and resilience to climate change.
-9. Environment and Protects and promotes the sustainable management of water and Infrastructure water bodies in the city and the use of Sustainable Urban Drainage Systems (SUDS), Strategic Flood Risk Assessment, management and delivery of Flood Relief Scheme Corrib go Cósta.
+9. Environment and Infrastructure Protects and promotes the sustainable management of water and water bodies in the city and the use of Sustainable Urban Drainage Systems (SUDS), Strategic Flood Risk Assessment, management and delivery of Flood Relief Scheme Corrib go Cósta.
 Promotes the development of green infrastructure.
-Protects against light pollution and requires the design of energy officient lighting schemes for all pays developments. efficient lighting schemes for all new developments.
+Protects against light pollution and requires the design of energy efficient lighting schemes for all new developments.
 Supports the development of digital infrastructure and a Smart City.
-Promotos and supports initiatives to reduce air pollution and increase.
 Promotes and supports initiatives to reduce air pollution and increase the use of sustainable transport modes and develops urban woodlands by encouraging tree planting, conserving and creating green open spaces.
-Supports the decarbonisation of the energy sector by supporting the delivery of a sustainable electricity system and the transition to a low- carbon economy.
-10. Compact Growth and Supports measures to facilitate compact development focused on Regeneration accessible locations and minimisation of travel.
-0333.11 Supports the development of regeneration and brownfield sites and measures to address dereliction and vacancy.
-Supports the enhancement of the public realm to enhance accessibility and connectivity. descessionity and connectivity.
+Supports the decarbonisation of the energy sector by supporting the delivery of a sustainable electricity system and the transition to a low-carbon economy.
+10. Compact Growth and Regeneration Supports measures to facilitate compact development focused on accessible locations and minimisation of travel.
+Supports the development of regeneration and brownfield sites and measures to address dereliction and vacancy.
+Supports the enhancement of the public realm to enhance accessibility and connectivity.